 When deck mounting an anchor winch this really is no concern.
-However if you have a tight anchor locker, please print one of the PDF links below and check to unsure you have adequate room prior to purchase.
+However if you have a tight anchor locker, please contact us to get one of the PDF documents to check to unsure you have adequate room prior to purchase.

 Motors can be rotated to 24 different positions, so your primary concern is depth (drum diameter).
 If you have depth to clear the drum size the motor can usually be rotated forward to accommodate.